 Distracted by the Sexy: The Dryad and Succubus units have the Beautiful ability, which causes any attacks made by male humanoid units to have a 30% chance to miss because they are "Befuddled by the image of a beautiful girl"

-Elemental Powers: Fire and Poison have their own element, everything else is considered magical
+Elemental Powers: Fire and Poison have their own element, everything else is considered magical.
+Ice technically has its own element, but it's hidden.

 Enemy Exchange Program: Happens quite often, as you'll find buildings in every area offering creatures to hire that tend to be the same set as the ones you fight the most.